Welcome TO THE WEBSITE OF

 After a visit to Helmsley Castle, North Yorkshire, at the age of 10, Mark Turnbull bought a pack of cards that featured the monarchs of England.
 The card portraying King Charles I fascinated him.

 Van Dyck's regal portrait of the king and the fact that he was executed proved the beginning of Mark's passionate interest in Charles I and the Wars of the three Kingdoms that has stayed with him ever since.
+It led to a period of battle re-enactment with The Sealed Knot.

 Prince Rupert of the Rhine